cognesy/instructor-php/NOTES.md

 Need to document how to write and plug in custom field / object deserializer into Instructor.

 Custom deserialization strategy is also needed for partial updates, maybe for streaming too.

+## Parallel function calling

+GPT-4-turbo can handle parallel function calling, which allows to return multiple models in a single API call.
+We do not yet support it, but Python Instructor does.

+The benefit is that you can reduce the number of function calls and get extra "intelligence", for example asking LLM to return a series of "operations" it considers relevant to the input.

+Need to test it further to understand how it is different from constructing a more complex model that is composed out of other models (or sequences of other models).

+One obvious benefit could be that they are returned separately, can be processed separately and, potentially, acted upon in parallel.

+It is doable with composite models via custom deserialization, but would be nice not to be forced to do it manually.